sebdoesntknow/cxscleaner/README.md

 Description:

-cxscleaner is a script I wrote to process cxs virus scans on /home/ to safely remove files and symlinks without breaking the system
+cxscleaner is a script to process cxs virus scans on /home/.
+It will safely remove files and symlinks without breaking the system.

 Installing: